tafifa/snappie_app/README.md

 # Snappie App

-A Flutter application built with Clean Architecture principles, featuring user authentication, state management with GetX, and local storage with Isar database.
+A Flutter application built with simplified architecture principles, featuring user authentication, state management with GetX, and local storage with Isar database.

 ## Architecture Overview

-This project follows **Clean Architecture** principles, ensuring separation of concerns, testability, and maintainability.
-The architecture is divided into three main layers:
+This project follows a **simplified architecture** approach, focusing on maintainability and development speed.
+The architecture is divided into two main layers:

-- **Domain Layer**: Contains business logic, entities, and use cases
 - **Data Layer**: Handles data sources, repositories implementation, and models
 - **Presentation Layer**: UI components, controllers, and state management